mspillman/gallop/README.md

 Other software is required for PXRD data indexing and intensity extraction *via* Pawley refinement.
 At the moment, GALLOP accepts input files produced by [DASH](https://www.ccdc.cam.ac.uk/solutions/csd-materials/components/dash/), [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS) and [TOPAS](http://www.topas-academic.net/).
 Z-matrices of the molecular fragments of interest are also required.
 Once all data is prepared, GALLOP can be used *via* a convenient web-based GUI or as part of a Python program.

-This repository contains several links to Jupyter Notebooks hosted on [Google Colaboratory](https://colab.research.google.com), which allows users to try out GALLOP for free.
-A paid tier is also available which gives priority access to more performant GPUs.

 ------------------------------
 ## **Try GALLOP**
 You will need a Google account to run the notebooks linked below.
 To use the web app, you will also need an ngrok authentication key, which can be obtained for free [here](https://ngrok.com/).